algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 	Currently, applications up to 2KB in size can be updated, while applications between 2KB and 8KB in size can not.
 This discrepancy will be resolved in the next consensus upgrade and all applications of any size, including ones that have already been created, will be updateable.
 Please note - 2KB applications can still be updated.

 !!! info
-    Accounts can only opt into or create up to 10 stateful smart contracts.
+    Accounts can only opt into or create up to 50 stateful smart contracts.

-# Opt into the Smart Contract
+# Opt into the smart contract
 Before any account, including the creator of the smart contract, can begin to make Application Transaction calls that use local state, it must first opt into the smart contract.
 This prevents accounts from being spammed with smart contracts.
 To opt in, an `ApplicationCall` transaction of type `OptIn` needs to be signed and submitted by the account desiring to opt into the smart contract.
 This can be done with the `goal` CLI or the SDKs.

 ```